-- Towels: Hand towels, face cloths, bath towels.
-Store cloths and hand towels in a drawer to keep them close at hand and so they don't topple over.
+- Towels: Store face cloths and hand towels in a drawer to keep them close at hand and so they don't topple over.
 Store bath towels in your linen closet.
 Either way, keep towels close at hand.
-If you have guests coming over, consider moving them to a more prominent spot so you don't have to answer the question, "where are the towels?"
+If you have guests coming over, consider moving them to a more prominent spot so you don't have to answer the question, "Where are the towels?".

-- Shower Supplies: like razors, shaving cream, body wash, bar soap, shampoo, conditioner, and anything else you use in the shower or tub, store in the shower or tub.
+- Shower supplies: Keep razors, shaving cream, body wash, bar soap, shampoo, conditioner, and anything else you use in the shower or tub stored close at hand in the shower or tub.
 Use a tall shower caddy since they use vertical space so well.

 - Toilet paper: If you have space under your sink, store extra rolls there.
 If you have room for a basket on the floor, store extra rolls there.
 We all know there is nothing worse than having to hunt down more toilet paper when you gotta go, so keep your toilet paper as close to the toilet as possible.

-- First Aid Kit: It may sound super obvious, but make sure you store this in a very obvious place so if you're directing someone else they can find it easily.
+- First aid kit: It may sound super obvious, but make sure you store this in a place that if you're directing someone else they can find it easily.
 A good tip is to store it in a bottom drawer so you can yell "bottom drawer on the right" if you need someone else to grab it.
 Why the bottom?
 This way it's not crowding out the stuff you use every day in your top drawer.

 - Jewelry: You might keep a small tray next to the sink where you put your everyday jewelry like your watch and earrings.

 - Linens: If you don't have a linen closet, store bedding and linens on bathroom shelving.

 - Papers and reading material: If you must store reading materials in the bathroom next to the bathtub or worse, next to the toilet, then containerize them!
 A pile of magazines and books strewn across the floor really adds to the clutter and uncleanliness of a bathroom.
 Try a wall magazine rack or a small basket.